In Search of Lost Utility: Private Location Data: Related work

-In order to tackle high dimensional data modelling, deep learning has shown very promising results.
-Generative models estimate the underlying distribution of the data and generate realistic samples based on their estimated distribution.
-However, the generalization capability of these models does not necessarily prevent the model to learn any individual-specific information \cite{NasrSH19,fredrikson2015modelinv}.
-Most privacy-preserving algorithms for neural networks are based on modifying the gradient information generated during backpropagation.
-Modification involves clipping the gradients (to bound the influence of any single record on the released model parameters) and adding calibrated random noise \cite{abadi2016deep, chen2020gswgan}.
-Some works propose to use generative adversarial networks (e.g., \cite{park2018data}) or mixture models \cite{acs2018diffmixture} to directly generate privacy-preserving synthetic data.
-Nonetheless, none of these generative models are specific to private location data generation.
+Ngram, DPT and AdaTrace apply the Laplace mechanism to preserve Differential Privacy, where the noise is added to the Markovian probabilities.
+In contrast to these, we apply the Moments Accountant \cite{abadi2016deep} method with the Gaussian mechanism that utilizes an advanced composition theorem by taking into account the exact noise distribution.
+Finally, SGLT has been shown \cite{gursoy2018utility} to be very slow, while DPT requires large computational power (256GB RAM and 48 cores for $50,000$ traces, whereas we generate $400,000$ traces), thus these models are not scalable for large datasets.

-In this paper, we propose what we believe to be the first private synthetic data generation algorithm and corresponding neural network model specifically tailored for mobility data.
+Most privacy-preserving training algorithms for neural networks are based on modifying the gradient information generated during backpropagation.
+The modification involves clipping the gradients (to bound the influence of any single record on the released model parameters) and adding calibrated random noise \cite{abadi2016deep, chen2020gswgan}.
+Some works propose to use generative adversarial networks (GANs) \cite{park2018data} or mixture models \cite{acs2018diffmixture} to directly generate privacy-preserving synthetic data.
+Differentially Private GAN \cite{XieGANDP, ZhangGANDP, DPCGAN} has been applied to generate image and Electronic Health Record data.
+The approach in \cite{FrigerioOGD19} aims to generate time series with LSTM (Long-Short Term Memory Networks) and GAN (Generative Adversarial Networks) with DP guarantees, as well as multi-variate tabular data.
+GS-WGAN \cite{ChenOF20} uses gradient-sanitized Wasserstein GAN to generate synthetic data and has also been demonstrated on image data.
+Another DP-GAN architecture was proposed in \cite{Beaulieu-Jones159756} to release patient-level clinical trial data with Differential Privacy.
+All these techniques use some variant of DP-SGD (Differentially Private Stochastic Gradient Descent) \cite{abadi2016deep} for training the discriminator of GAN.
+By contrast, PATE-GAN \cite{JordonYS19a} was proposed to generate synthetic multi-variate tabular data using PATE \cite{PapernotAEGT17}.
+Nonetheless, none of these generative models are specific to location data generation.